kevin0216/coscup-2025/content/en/participate/attendee.md

 :::info Arrive Early

+- Open hour: August 09-10, 10:00–16:00
 - This service is free of charge.
 Please arrive early to make a reservation or queue on-site.
-The photo studio is located at TR-413-1.
+The photo studio is located at `TR-413-1`.
-- If you hold a valid OSCVPass, you can claim a voucher for a printed headshot at TR-413-2.
+- If you hold a valid OSCVPass, you can claim a voucher for a printed portrait at `TR-413-2`.

 :::